WTMS-CA

-WTMS-CA, VHF analog channel 7, was a low-powered, Class A Telefutura-affiliated television station licensed to Minneapolis, Minnesota, United States.
-The station was owned by Silver Point Capital of Greenwich, Connecticut and was one of two Spanish language television stations in Minnesota, alongside sister station and Univision affiliate WUMN-LP (channel 13).
-It had air the Daystar Television Network, and been a ShopNBC affiliate.
+WTMS-CA (channel 7) was a low-power, Class A television station licensed to Minneapolis, Minnesota, United States, serving the Twin Cities area.
+Owned by Silver Point Capital of Greenwich, Connecticut, it was affiliated with Telefutura, making it one of two Spanish-language television stations in Minnesota, alongside sister station and Univision affiliate WUMN-LP (channel 13).
+It had also aired the Daystar Television Network, and been a ShopNBC affiliate.

 On June 25, 2008, Equity disclosed that it was selling WTMS to Luken Communications, LLC.

-Equity Media Holdings has been in chapter 11 bankruptcy since December 2008 and offers by Luken Communications to acquire Equity-owned stations in six markets have since been withdrawn.
+Equity Media Holdings has been in Chapter 11 bankruptcy since December 2008 and offers by Luken Communications to acquire Equity-owned stations in six markets have since been withdrawn.

 WTMS was sold at auction to Silver Point Capital on April 16, 2009.
 The sale closed on August 17, 2009; just a week later, on August 25, the station's license was canceled.
 As of 7 February 2010, however, WTMS-LD, a construction permit for a digital companion channel, remained active.
 This construction permit has since expired and the station is now listed as DWTMS, and is marked for deletion from the FCC database.